michaelmendoza/GASP/docs/notes.md

 - Multiple Fat peaks
 - Spectroscopy
 - GASP per coil or afer coil combine
+- Train on one gaussian at two locations, and add co-efficeints and see if i get the two dual filter
-- Can it have an impulse response
+- Can it have an impulse response (Get spectrum point spread function and get response of delta function at every point)
+- Question: Does a fft of the off resonance spectrum mean anything?
+Can it be useful?

 Discussion:
 - single zero crossing allowed for linear model